 - 4. (C) William C. Dowling The Senses of the Text: Intensional Semantics and Literary Theory U of Nebraska P, Lincoln, 1999 » Pagine/Capitoli: Selected chapters

 - 5. (C) Erik Martiny, ed.
 A Companion to Poetic Genre Wiley-Blackwell, Chichester, 2012 » Pagine/Capitoli: Selected chapters

-Selections of chapters from the textbooks (Ogden-Richards, Empson, Austin, Wheelwright, and Martiny) as well as additional theoretical essays, literary texts and related materials will be indicated and provided by the teacher at the beginning of the course.
+In addition to the textbook (Adamson) selections of parts and chapters from additional theoretical essays, literary texts and related materials will be indicated and provided by the teacher at the beginning of the course.